markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/configure.md

 ## Decrypt encrypted content

-Disabling Personal Data Encryption doesn't decrypt any Personal Data Encryption protected content.
-It only prevents the Personal Data Encryption API from being able to protect any additional content.
-Pprotected files can be manually decrypted using the following steps:
+Disabling Personal Data Encryption decrypts only the content in the known folders.
+It doesn't decrypt any content that was protected using the Personal Data Encryption APIs and prevents the Personal Data Encryption API from being able to protect any additional content.
+Protected files can be manually decrypted using the following steps:

 1. Open the properties of the file
 1. Under the **General** tab, select **Advanced...**